CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 If the outage is planned (during a maintenance window), you can configure the OSPF router with an OSPF max-metric to notify its neighbors not to use it as part of the OSPF topology.
 While the network converges, all traffic forwarded to the max-metric router is still forwarded.
 After the network is fully updated, the max-metric router no longer receives any traffic and can be safely modified.
 To remove a single interface, you can configure the OSPF cost for that specific interface.

 For failure events, traffic might be lost during reconvergence (until SPF on all nodes computes an alternative path around the failed link or node to each of the destinations).
-The reconvergence depends on layer 1 failure detection capabilities and the *DeadInterval* OSPF timer.

 To configure the max-metric (for all interfaces):